-Significance Assessment.
+4. Significance Assessment

-The EMS manager and relevant stakeholders assess the significance of each aspect.
-The identified environmental aspects/impacts are categorised and scored according to the table and equation below.
+4.1 The Sustainability Manager and relevant stakeholders assess the significance of each aspect.
+The identified environmental aspects/impacts are categorised and scored according to Table 2 and equation below.

 Consequence (A+ B + C + D) X Likelihood (Z) = Significance evaluation score